 Once the sector erase operation has begun, only the Erase Suspend command is valid.
 All other commands are ignored.
+Note that a hardware reset during the sector erase operation immediately terminates the operation.
 The Sector Erase command sequence should be reinitiated once the device has returned to reading array data, to ensure data integrity.